 Psychosis & Addiction Explained

-Most people may believe they know what psychosis is, but in fact it is one of the most misunderstood conditions in all of medicine – thanks in part to its frequent misrepresentation in the media.
+Psychosis is widely covered in the media and literature.
+This said, it is one of the most misunderstood conditions in all of medicine – thanks in part to its frequent misrepresentation in that very same media.
+While a popular term, it’s still described in either an incoherent or too vague a way.

 What Is Psychosis?

-Understandably, this can make life extremely challenging for someone suffering from psychosis (and for those around them); even comparatively minor cases can make carrying out daily activities and interacting with others very difficult, while more severe cases can result in a total inability to lead a normal life, and may require the psychotic person’s hospitalisation for their own safety and that of others.
+Understandably, this can make life extremely challenging for someone suffering from psychosis (and for those around them whom they love).
+Even comparatively minor cases can make carrying out daily activities and interacting with others very difficult, while more severe cases can result in a total inability to lead a normal life.
+More severe psychotic episodes may require hospitalisation so that the person’s safety, and that of others, can be guaranteed.

-Various different types of psychosis have been identified, and although the symptoms of the condition are generally the same across these different types (though specifically how they manifest can be very different from one case to another) treatment methods may vary significantly by type.
+Various different types of psychosis have been identified.
+Although the symptoms of the condition are generally the same across these different types, how they manifest can be very different from one case to another.
+Treatment methods may vary significantly according to the type and length of the episodes.

 What Causes Psychosis?

 Mental illness is also a key contributor.
-Some psychiatric causes of psychosis include: schizophrenia; affective disorders such as bipolar disorder and major depression; schizoaffective disorder (a combination of schizophrenia and mood disorders); delusional disorder; chronic hallucinatory psychosis; post-traumatic stress disorder; obsessive-compulsive disorder; and dissociative disorders.
+Some psychiatric causes of psychosis include schizophrenia, affective disorders such as bipolar disorder and major depression, schizoaffective disorder, delusional disorder, chronic hallucinatory psychosis, post-traumatic stress disorder, obsessive-compulsive disorder, and dissociative disorders.
 Stress is known to have the potential to trigger psychotic states.

-As well as pregnancy and its after-effects, a great many medical conditions can also cause psychosis, including (but certainly not limited to) neurodegenerative disorders like Alzheimer’s disease; stroke; brain tumours; infectious diseases including HIV/AIDS; malnutrition; poisoning; parasitic diseases; sleep disorders; and traumatic head injuries.
+As well as pregnancy and its after-effects, a great many medical conditions can also cause psychosis, including (but certainly not limited to) neurodegenerative disorders like Alzheimer’s disease, stroke, brain tumours, infectious diseases including HIV/AIDS, malnutrition, poisoning, parasitic diseases and sleep disorders.

 Psychosis as an Addiction Symptom

 Many psychoactive substances have been identified as either causing or exacerbating psychosis; those considered particularly problematic include alcohol, cannabis, stimulants (including cocaine) and psychedelic drugs such as LSD.
-Substance-induced psychosis is not typically viewed as a symptom of addiction, per se, but rather a potential consequence of repeated use (which of course is itself one aspect of addiction).
-However, psychosis has also been observed to manifest during withdrawal from certain substances, which of course implies dependency on the part of the user.
+Substance-induced psychosis is not typically viewed as a symptom of addiction, per se, but rather a potential consequence of repeated use.
+However, psychosis has also been observed to manifest during withdrawal from certain substances, which of course implies a severe dependency on the part of the user.

 What Are the Types of Psychosis?